Tattoo (Rauw Alejandro song): Critical reception

 Upon release, "Tattoo Remix" was met with widely positive reviews from music critics.
 In her review for Billboard, Leila Cobo described its lyrics as "raunchy" and "graphic", comparing the song with "a breath of fresh air".
 She labeled it "[a] feel-good summer song that everybody would be dancing outside to, if only there was an outside".
 Also from Billboard, Griselda Flores stated that Camilo took "the already great" song "to the next level with his distinctive poetic lyrics and ever-so-soothing vocals".
 She continued praising the song as "pure bliss, with catchy and innocent lyrics".
 Billboard Argentina's Florence Mauro praised the remix for "its new melodies that give it fresh and innovative touches", while an author of Los 40 named it a "musical phenomenon".
-In 2022, Ernesto Lechner from Rolling Stone ranked the track as the Alejandro's eighth-best song, saying it "shows the ease with which Rauw could have triumphed in Latin pop, if he so desired".
+In 2022, Ernesto Lechner from Rolling Stone ranked the track as Alejandro's eighth-best song, saying it "shows the ease with which Rauw could have triumphed in Latin pop, if he so desired".